itsvijaythecoder/itsvijaythecoder/README.md

 - 👋 Hi, I’m @itsvijaythecoder
 - 👀 I’m interested in ...programming
 -
-- 🌱 I’m currently learning ...java
+- 🌱 I’m currently learning ...javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 vijaykharat1234568@gmail.com